geekgonecrazy/geekgonecrazy.github.io/content/posts/adventure-in-remote-password-reset.md

 If you are using teamviewer I highly recommend switching to RustDesk.
 You can even self host the server portion if you want.

-From there used Rufus to put on the USB and then had plug ethernet into laptop along with the fresh USB.
+From there used Rufus to put on the USB and then had them plug ethernet into laptop along with the fresh USB.

 We booted.. and it didn't connect back up.